BeetBox-Bot/BeetBox/README.md

 The following features are planned for future development:

-- `/stop`: Stop playback and leave the voice channel
 - `/skip`: Skip to the next track in the queue
 - `/nowplaying`: Display the title and artist of the current track
 - `/queue`: Display the list of tracks in the queue